-Next, we'll define the various groups that contain the people who will work the requests as they come in.
-The members of these groups are your Connectors.
+Next we'll define the various groups that contain the connectors who will work the requests as they come in.

-13 Default Connector
+13 Connector drop down

 You can optionally define a default connector for each campus.
 Any new requests originating at a campus will then default to the specific campus' connector.
 The drop down will show a list of active members from the connector group listed.
 This is disabled if you have only one campus.